lbormann/darts-wled/README.md

 #### **-DU / --effect_duration**

 Duration (in seconds), after a triggered effect/preset/playlist will return to idle-effect.
-By default this is 0 (infinity duration = return to idle happens when you pull your darts)
+By default this is '0' (infinity duration = return to idle happens when you pull your darts)

 #### **-BSS / --board_stop_start**

 !!!
 Make sure your effect/preset/playlist has a configured duration (SEE -DU) !!!
 The app stops your board after thrown darts.
-When duration (-DU) past wled returns to idle - it will start the board again: Value '0.0' means no stop-start at all; values greater 0.0 declare how long the start should be delayed.
+When duration (-DU) past wled returns to idle - it will start the board again: Value '0.0' means no "stop-start" at all; values greater '0.0' declare how long the start should be delayed.
 For instance a value '0.3' delays the board-start for one third of second after wled switched back to idle.
 You can play around with that.
-In my tests 0.3 or 0.4 was an appropriate value.
+In my tests '0.3' or '0.4' was an appropriate value.

 #### **-BSSOS / --board_stop_start_only_start**

-If you set this to 1 BSS will limit start-stop-mechanismn to game-/match-start.
-By default this is no activated (0).
+If you set this to '1' BSS will limit start-stop-mechanismn to game-/match-start.
+By default this is no activated ('0').

 #### **-BRI / --effect_brightness**

 Brightness for WLED-effects.
-You can choose a value between 1 and 255.
+You can choose a value between '1' and '255'.
 By default this is 175.

 #### **-HFO / --high_finish_on**

 Define what a highfinish means for you.
-Choose a score-value between 2 and 170.
+Choose a score-value between '2' and '170'.
 This value is relevant for argument '-HF'.
 By default this is not set = no effects for 'Highfinishes'.

 #### **-HF / --high_finish_effects**